benhoyt/benhoyt.github.com/writings/python-api-design.md

     active: bool
 ```

-It's not only shorter and sweeter than an ordinary class, you get a lot of things for free: type annotations on the fields, and an automatically-generated `__init__`, `__repr__`, `__eq__`, and even `__match_args__` for pattern matching.
-So definitely check out the `dataclasses` module if you have classes which are "mostly data".
-(There's nothing stopping you adding methods to them too.)
+It's not only shorter and sweeter than an ordinary class, you get a lot of things for free: type annotations on the fields, an automatically-generated `__init__`, `__repr__`, and `__eq__`, and even `__match_args__` for [pattern matching](/writings/python-pattern-matching/).

+So definitely check out the `dataclasses` module if you have classes which are mostly data.
+There's nothing stopping you adding methods to them too.

 **Takeaway: Use `@dataclass` for classes which are (mostly) data.**

 ## Python's expressiveness: be careful!

 I want to leave you with one last thought: Python is almost infinitely flexible.
-You can overload operators like `a+b` and `a[b]`, you can make a simple attribute lookup delete someone's hard drive, you can dynamically import packages by name at runtime, and on and on.
+You can overload operators like `a+b` and `a[b]`, you can make a simple attribute lookup delete someone's hard drive, you can dynamically import packages by name at runtime, you can create a domain-specific language only you can read, and on and on.

 But just because you can doesn't mean you should!
 Programming might be magic, but too much magic is confusing and hard to reason about.

-So here are my rules of thumb:
+Here are my rules of thumb:

 * Only override math operators like `a+b` if you're creating a number type.
 * Only override indexing operators like `a[b]` if you're creating an indexable collection.
-* Property getters and setters "look cheap", so they should *be* cheap (for example, not perform I/O or raise exceptions).
+* Property getters and setters "look cheap", so they should *be* cheap.
+For example, don't perform I/O or raise exceptions.
 * If the type signature is too hard to write, it might be a bad idea.

 **Takeaway: Python's expressiveness is boundless; don't use too much of it!**